-In the New Testament, the word stenographer (or stenography) does not occur.
-How do we know they were at work in Jesus’s ministry?
+The word stenographer—or stenography—do not occur in the New Testament.
+How do we know these writers were at work in Jesus’s ministry?

 Texts